 Poaching a chicken is amazingly easy.
 As well you can flavor the poaching water with whatever seasonings you want.
 I normally use whatever leftover herbs that I have around the house, along with a bay leaf, onion, garlic, celery, and carrots.
 Once the water is at a rolling boil, I plunge the whole chicken into the pot, cover with a lid, turn off the heat and forget about it.
 I told you it was super simple.
 The meat comes out silky smooth, flavorful, and the broth is the beginning of a batch of stock.

-After the chicken is poached, I let it cool, and then remove all the meat from the carcass.
-I like to separate white and dark meat, for different recipes, but feel free to toss it all into a bowl.
-I return all the chicken skin and bones to the pot of poaching broth and if I have time I make stock.
+After the chicken is poached, let it cool, and then remove all the meat from the carcass.
+I separate white and dark meat, and use in different recipes, but feel free to toss all of the meat into the same bowl.
+I return the chicken skin and bones to the pot of poaching broth and if I have time I make stock.

 Recipe: Poached Chicken

-- 1 5 1/2 lb chicken, left whole
+1 5 1/2 lb chicken, left whole

-- 1 yellow onion, cut in half
+1/2 organic yellow onion, cut in half

-- 1 celery stock, cut in half
+1 organic celery stock, cut in half

 1 tablespoon kosher salt

-- 1 tablespoon black pepper corns
+1 tablespoon black peppercorns

-- Fill a stock pot full of water, add all of the seasonings.
+Fill a stockpot full of water, add all of the seasonings.
 Bring to a rolling boil.

 Drop the chicken into the pot, and continue boiling for 30 minutes.

 Cover with a lid and turn off the heat.

-- Let the chicken sit in the pot on the stove top for 4 hours.
+Let the chicken sit in the pot on the stovetop for 4 hours.